 - Living-away-from-home allowances

-The taxable value of fringe benefits provided to employees are also required to be disclosed on their annual Pay-As-You-Go (‘PAYG’) payment summary for the year ended 30th June 2017.
-We note that as FBT is a tax imposed on the employer, it does not affect the employee’s individual income tax liability however it may affect certain income thresholds depending on the
+The taxable value of fringe benefits provided to employees are also required to be disclosed on their finalised STP reporting for the year ended 30th June 2021.
+We note that as FBT is a tax imposed on the employer, it does not affect the employee’s individual income tax liability however it may affect certain income thresholds depending on the employee’s personal circumstances.

-Similarly, if any customers have any concerns about the impact of FBT and would like to explore ways of minimising their FBT cost in Australia and/or implement effective salary packaging programs, please don’t hesitate to contact our Global Tax Director Graham McKechnie on email@example.com.
+Similarly, if any customers have any concerns about the impact of FBT and would like to explore ways of minimising their FBT cost in Australia and/or implement effective salary packaging programs, please don’t hesitate to contact our Payroll Operations Manager - Australia Melanie Gaensler on email@example.com.